t4d-gmbh/Weekend-Out/README_solutions.md

 git push origin feature/blankets
 ```

-- What does the `origin` refer to in the `git push` command?
+- _Q.5._ What does the `origin` refer to in the `git push` command?
 Hint: `git remote -v`.
+---
-Solution: `origin` is the default name for the remote repository.
+> **Solution Q.5**: `origin` is the default name for the remote repository.
 It is a shorthand for the URL of the remote repository.
 You can have multiple remotes with different names.
 The `-v` flag shows the URLs of the remotes.
+---

-- What would be the result of the `git push` command if you didn't specify the branch name?
+- _Q.6._ What would be the result of the `git push` command if you didn't specify the branch name?
+---
-Solution: The default behavior of `git push` is to push the current branch to the remote repository.
+> **Solution Q.6**: The default behavior of `git push` is to push the current branch to the remote repository.
 If you don't specify the branch name, Git will push the current branch to the remote repository.
 Think of a situation where you need to explicitly state the name of the remote and why this situation might be useful.
+---

-- In which cases would it be useful to have multiple remote repositories?
+- _Q.7._ In which cases would it be useful to have multiple remote repositories?
+---
-Solution: Having multiple remotes can be useful when working with different teams or repositories.
+> **Solution Q.7**: Having multiple remotes can be useful when working with different teams or repositories.
 For example, you might have a remote repository for your team's work (e.g. on a private enterprise server) and another remote repository for open-source contributions (e.g. on a public platform like GitHub, GitLab, or Bitbucket).
 You can push and pull changes from different remotes depending on the context.
+---

 ## 2. Add items on the main branch on the remote repository